owyaggy/EncodingMusic/README.md

 The user can choose between an absolute frequency graph and a relative frequency graph.
 Absolute frequency shows either:
-* For genre: The number of events in a given year with the desired genre
+* For genre: The number of events in a given year with the desired genre.
 * For nationality, composer, and work: The number of events in a year in which a work was performed that contains the desired attribute.